reflex-dev/reflex-web/docs/library/disclosure/tabs.md

 )
 ```
 ### Value
 We use the `value` prop to specify the controlled value of the tab that we want to activate.
-This property should be used in conjunction with the `on_value_change` event argument
+This property should be used in conjunction with the `on_value_change` event argument.

 ```python demo exec
 class TabsState(rx.State):